cmaher92/launch_school/back_end_prep/intro_to_programming_with_ruby/basics/questions.md

 10. Are false and nil equivalent?

-11. Combine two string using string concatenation
+11. Combine two strings using string concatenation. string1 = 'hello' string2 = ', how are you?'
+# combine these

 12. What happens if you try to concatenate a string with a number?